MikalaiBaitsou/browser-based-game-project/README.md

 ## :loud_sound: Attributions

-- All sounds are taken from https://freesound.org/
+- All books descriptions are taken from (https://thegreatestbooks.org/)
-- Image was uploaded to https://imgbb.com/